gristlabs/grist-help/help/zapier.md

 ![which document](images/zapier/google-forms/which-document.png)

-And then we pick the table to use within that document (easy if there is just one).
+And then we pick the table to use within that document.
+It should have columns to store whatever parts of the form we want to keep.
+It is important to make this table if it doesn't exist already; it won't be created automatically.
-For Zapier's benefit in a later step, we make sure there is at least one sample response already in the table.
+It isn't important to match column names with questions.

 ![which table](images/zapier/google-forms/which-table.png)